ande1mat/Spring_Postgres_API/README.md

     "Cart Number": 3
 }

-* GET all the Carts for a Customer:
+* Get all the Carts for a Customer: http://localhost:8080/findCustCart?id=#

 {
     "Id": 6,